What Are Learning Communities?

 Learning Communities are the most in-depth training we offer pastors in our network.
 We bring pastors and marketplace leaders together in a collaborative, laboratory learning environment centered around transforming ideas and best practices.

 The aim of our learning communities is to equip churches to infuse this message throughout their congregational life and practice.
 Across three sessions, pastors and congregational leaders learn from local thought leaders, assess their congregation on various dimensions, design action steps to more robustly integrate faith, work and economics, and receive coaching along the way

-The learning community gathers for three interactive learning cohorts over the course of six months, led by Made to Flourish speakers and teachers who are recognized thought leaders in their fields.
-Imagine 25 pastors and marketplace leaders from your city engaging together to discover how their churches can equip their congregations to become faithful followers of Christ in their everyday work — whether paid or unpaid.
+The learning community gathers for three interactive learning sessions over the course of six months, led by Made to Flourish faculty and speakers who are recognized thought leaders in their fields.
+See the sessions tab for more details.

 These three gatherings focus on:

 - Establishing a biblical foundation for connecting faith and work